webdavis/webdavis/README.md

 Here are some areas I focus on:

 - Intuitive UIs
-- Test-Driven Development (as a means to implement solid architecture 📐, verify behavior ✅, facilitate communication 🗣️, and support the next developer 🤝🏼)
+- Test-Driven Development (as a means to):
+  - 📐 Implement solid architecture
+  - ✅ Verify behavior
+  - 🗣️ Facilitate communication
+  - 🤝🏼 Support the next developer
 - Automation／Configuration Management

 ## 🚀 Projects